amitmse/in_Python_/Boosting/README.md

 	- Feature Importance: Mechanisms to rank and select features, empowering better decision-making.
 		Provides a way to calculate feature importance scores based on the number of times a feature is used in the model and how much it contributes to reducing the objective function.

+		Different ways to get feature importance
+			- use built-in feature importance.
+			- use permutation based importance.
+			- use shap based importance.

 	- Handling Missing Data: It can manage missing data in both the training and evaluation phases.

 	- Parallel Processing: Parallel and distributed computing, deliver high efficiency.